Duvall drives in 4, Marlins roll past Diamondbacks 8-0

+MIAMI (AP) — The Miami Marlins are the only team in the NL East that hasn’t spent a day in first place this season.

+They’re also the only NL East team to score more runs than they’ve allowed this season.

-MIAMI (AP) — Adam Duvall hit his fifth home run and finished with four RBIs, Miguel Rojas scored three times and five Miami pitchers scattered five hits to lead the Marlins over the Arizona Diamondbacks 8-0 on Wednesday night.
+Adam Duvall hit his fifth home run and finished with four RBIs, Miguel Rojas scored three times and five Miami pitchers scattered five hits to lead the Marlins over the Arizona Diamondbacks 8-0 on Wednesday night.

+Miami has now outscored opponents by 18 runs this season.
+That plus-18 differential has swelled in the first two games of this series, which began with 9-3 Miami victory.

+“The teams every year that end up winning their divisions are usually pretty good plus on on that side,” Marlins manager Don Mattingly said.
+“Obviously, we haven’t been like a club that’s going out and taking off offensively …. but I think this machine really hasn’t gotten rolling yet.”

-Duvall connected for a three-run homer in a four-run second off Luke Weaver (1-3), Duvall’s first home run in 19 games.
+Rojas was 2 for 3 and drove in two runs for Miami (13-16).
+Duvall hit a three-run homer in a four-run second off Luke Weaver (1-3), Duvall’s first home run in 19 games, and the Marlins were up 6-0 after two innings.

-Rojas was 2 for 3 and drove in two runs for Miami, which remained under .500 at 13-16 but is the only team in the NL East to have outscored opponents.
-Of the Marlins’ plus-18 differential, 14 was in the two games of this series, which began with 9-3 victory.
+“I started seeing the ball a little bit better and making some better swings,” said Duvall, whose average has climbed 16 points — albeit to .196 — in his last two games.
+“But today felt really good.”

 Jordan Holloway (1-0), the second Marlins pitcher in a bullpen game, allowed two hits and struck out three in three innings.
 Ross Detwiler opened by striking out the side in the first and retired all six batters he faced.

 Weaver was tagged for six runs and six hits in four innings.
+He pointed to his last two innings Wednesday — six up, six down — as a possible springboard.

+“Feels like there’s something that’s getting in the way of some success,” Weaver said.

 Nick Ahmed had two hits and reached base three times.
 Arizona had homered in 15 straight games, the longest streak in the majors this season.

+“That wasn’t exactly the way we drew it up,” Arizona manager Torey Lovullo said.
+“I think falling behind early put a little extra pressure on us.”

-Anthony Bender made his major league debut for the Marlins in the eighth, one day the contract of the 26-year-old right-hanedr was selected from Triple-A Jacksonville.
+Anthony Bender made his major league debut for the Marlins in the eighth, one day the contract of the 26-year-old right-hander was selected from Triple-A Jacksonville.
 Bender had never appeared in a game above the Double-A level before Wednesday and spent last season with the independent Milwaukee Milkmen.

 He struck out two and allowed one hit.